Long Distance Relationship Communication: How to Stay Connected Without Growing Apart

 Can a long distance relationship work without talking every day?

-How are communication and trust connected in long distance relationships?
+How are communication and trust connected?

 Long distance relationships don’t require constant contact.